⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Hair Loss

 Does tirzepatide cause hair loss?
-Yes, hair thinning has been reported, particularly in patients experiencing rapid weight loss.
-This is typically a form of telogen effluvium (stress-related hair shedding) rather than permanent hair loss, and usually resolves as weight stabilizes.
-Adequate protein intake and nutritional support may help minimize this effect.
+Yes, hair thinning has been reported, very in patients experiencing rapid weight loss.
+This is often a form of telogen effluvium (stress-related hair shedding) rather than permanent hair loss, and usually resolves as weight stabilizes.
+Enough protein intake and nutritional support may help minimize this effect.

 • 4